ateeq-khaliq/Codes/Heather_Mouse/cellranger-readme.md

 ## 🏢 Project Affiliation

-This work is part of **Heather's Syngenic Mouse Models** project, focusing on spatial transcriptomics analysis of mouse tissue samples to investigate gene expression patterns in various experimental conditions.
+This work is part of **Heather's Syngenic Mouse Models** project, focusing on scRNA-seq transcriptomics analysis of mouse tissue samples to investigate gene expression patterns in various experimental conditions.

 ---

 <p align="center">
-  Made with ❤️ by the Spatial Transcriptomics Team
+  Made with ❤️ by Ateeq Khaliq
 </p>